x2polygons/x2polygons/README.md

-This Python package allows the calculation of distance between two polygons.
+TThis Python package allows the calculation of distance between two polygons.
 Polygons may have thematic attributes (e.g. name) to add further description.

 The available geometric distance functions between polygons are:
 * Hausdorff distance